 This determines a number of different segments around logistics, production, regulations (FDA or governmental), trade, real estate that would be impossible without the right automation and software stack for business process management.

-In a research by Capgemini, there are reportedly three types of BPM implementation levels within the manufacturing industry and these are the following:
+In a research by Capgemini, there are reportedly three types of BPM software implementation levels within the manufacturing industry and these are the following:

 - individual process transformation